Wednesday, December 21, 2011

 What are the Stipulations…?

 You can choose any protective style, such as braid with extensions, twists with extensions, cornrows with or without extensions and weaves.
 You can also do twists with your own hair should you so wish.
+The challenge will not be too terribly stringent.
+Another blogger did this and I thought it was a good idea.

 She suggested having the hair being in protective styling for 3 weeks with a week off to enjoy your hair (this will give your hair a break from the stressing of having it bound if you so desire or if your just need a week to set your curls free :)